 Epilogue: A Memoir by Anne Roiphe

 This may be the only book I’ve ever re-read, I loved it so much.
 When her husband of nearly 40 years dies unexpectedly, 70-year-old Anne Roiphe strives to figure out a new day-to-day routine in her Upper West Side apartment.
 “Grief is in two parts,” she writes.
 “The first is loss.
 The second is the remaking of life.”
 Her adult daughter places a personal ad for her in a literary journal, and when Roiphe meets men for coffee and lunches, the results are both poignant and hilarious.
-The funny thing is, when I read this memoir years ago — while Alex and I were first dating — I found it beautiful yet heartbreaking, while now I find it resilient and strong and full of hope.
+The funny thing is, when I read this memoir years ago — while Alex and I were first dating — I found it heartbreaking and terrifying, while now I find it resilient and strong and full of hope.
 Funny how much a book can change when your own life changes.

 Disclaimer: These books sound depressing written out, but they are so, so wonderful.